 Biase et al (2011) NMDA receptor signaling in oligodendrocyte progenitors is not required for oligodendrogenesis and myelination.
 J Physiol 31 12650 PMID: 21880926

 Do you know of a great paper that uses Spermine tetrahydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Spermine tetrahydrochloride